 Ginter is predominantly a centre-back but has featured at right-back for club and country, whilst he is comfortable in possession and ranked fourth in the Bundesliga for progressive passes in 2020/21.

-Liverpool and Jurgen Klopp – who signed Ginter for Borussia Dortmund in 2014 – have previously been credited as admirers, whilst Bayern Munich are believed to be considering the defender as a potential replacement for the aforementioned Sule, alongside Chelsea defender Antonio Rudiger.
+Liverpool and Jurgen Klopp – who signed Ginter for Borussia Dortmund in 2014 – have previously been credited as admirers, whilst Bayern Munich are believed to be considering the defender as a potential replacement for the aforementioned Sule, alongside Chelsea’s Antonio Rudiger.

 Sardar Azmoun last summer revealed that Tottenham were interested in his signing, listing the north London side alongside the likes of Lyon, Roma and Bayer Leverkusen as interested suitors.

-Azmoun has attracted interest following his prolific form for Zenit St Petersburg, having scored 52 goals in 75 appearances across the past four seasons for the Russian side – winning three league titles.
+Azmoun has attracted interest following his prolific form for Zenit Saint Petersburg, having scored 52 goals in 79 league appearances across the past four seasons for the Russian side – winning three league titles.

 Recent reports have suggested that Zenit could allow Azmoun to leave for a cut-price fee in the January transfer window in order to recoup a fee, with suggestions a figure of around €8m could be enough to secure the signing of the 26-year-old.